fvasquezcastro/preditr/README.md

 A CSV file defining the properties of the base editors is a required input.

-Click the **Download Editors File Template** button to obtain a pre-formatted CSV file.
+An editors template is provided in this repository.
+Alternatively, click the **Download Editors File Template** button on the Shiny app to obtain a pre-formatted CSV file.
 This file can be populated using any spreadsheet software or a text editor.

 Each row in this file defines one editor.
 The following columns must be completed: